Mitranjan1234/pmis-client/README.md

 # PmisClient
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.
+To run the application clone the code.

+## Install dependecy
+`npm install`

+## Install CLI
+`npm install -g @angular/cli@13.3.5`

-## Development server
+## Run Application

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+To start the application run `npm start` or `ng serve`
+1) To run on local : http://localhost:4200/
+2) To run on EC2: http://54.252.148.88:4200/

 ## Code scaffolding